Kagethelephant/dotfiles/setup.md

 ## Crash Fix
 - "xset -dpms" and "xset s off" to prevent freezing on sleep

+## Create bootable meadia
+use `sudo fdisk -l` to show find your usb, `sudo umount /dev/drive` and `sudo mkfs.vfat /dev/drive` to format the drive (you will need `dosfstools`) use ` cat path/to/isofile > dev/disk/by-id/id-of-usb` to install the installation media

 ## Polybar
 Polybar needs a special launch.rc file to ensure there is only one instance launced.